kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 }
 ```

-The **device_id** field must be the same as the one from the document published in the previous step, it is built using the device MAC address.

 ![new state](img/admin-console-new-state.png)

 Once you click on the Create button to validate your document, the RGB light should turn to bright blue.
 When you refresh your browser, you should now have 3 documents:

 * The initial one with r,g and b all set to 255,
-* The partial one you entered to turn r to 0
+* The partial one you entered, turning r to 0
 * The new complete state published by the device with r set to 0 and g and b still set to 255

 ![image](img/35656a24-30e3-4241-a4c0-29e40c4e5b1c.jpg)